-- 6.1 Grant funding under the Empty Property Assistance Scheme has been offered to the owners, however this has not to date been taken up.
-The owner of Property A was also offered the possibility of applying for Decent Homes Loan /Assistance (which is subject to an assessment before being confirmed) on an out of policy basis where the requirement for the owner to have resided in the property for six months was waived.
-This was not taken up. - Owner/s have also been given advice on letting the property and selling the property, and contact details have been sent to the owner of parties interested in buying the properties (where applicable).
-Again these options have not been taken up by the owner/s. - 6.3 Even though a property may be subject to CPO action the majority of cases will be resolved by the owner entering into an undertaking to take alternative actions to bring their property back into residential use within a specific time scales and adhering to those time scales.
+- Grant funding under the Empty Property Assistance Scheme has been offered to owners (where applicable), however this has not to date been taken up by owners. - 6.2 Owners have also been given advice on letting the property and selling the property, and contact details have been sent to the owner of parties interested in buying the property (where applicable).
+Again these options have not been taken up by the owners. - 6.3 Even though a property may be subject to CPO action the majority of cases will be resolved by the owner entering into an undertaking to take alternative actions to bring their property back into residential use within a specific time scales and adhering to those time scales.
 The ability to progress the CPO will be a fall back position where an undertaking is breached.
 Officers will continue where possible to engage with the owner.